-Within a year I'd progressed to the Japan pro-elite level, where I was living.
-A year after that I was racing on the UCI Asia Tour and even made it out to the Tour of Oman and Tour of Qatar.
+Within a year of getting back in the saddle I'd progressed to the Japan pro-elite level, where I was living.
+A year after that I was racing on the UCI Asia Tour and even made it out to the Tour of oman and Tour of Qatar.
 I eventually moved to Taiwan to ride for a team here and to take up a consultancy role with the Taiwan Cycling Association.